-Depending on a country's needs and the availability of Allies and NATO to support program implementation, the CTDT teams may be conducted on a multinational or bilateral basis.
+Depending on a country's needs and the availability of Allies and NATO to support program implementation, the CTDT visits may be conducted on a multinational or bilateral basis.
 A NATO representative may also be involved in crafting the Action Plan (in accordance with other NATO agreements, such as IPAPs) and/or the NATO Liaison Officer (LO) in the region (in the case of the South Caucasus and Central Asia) may play a role.
-The NATO LO may be active in crafting the plan, executing the CTDT, and consulting with the Partner between visits to ensure that the process is moving forward as scheduled.
-To ensure support from all sides, the DEEP PME Action Plans are also briefed at NATO Headquarters in the Political and Partnerships Committee (PPC) (formerly the Political-Military Steering Committee).
+The NATO LO may be active in crafting the plan, assembling the CTDT, and consulting with the Partner between visits to ensure that the process is moving forward as scheduled.
+To ensure support from all sides, the DEEP PME action plans were historically briefed at NATO Headquarters in the Political and Partnerships Committee (PPC; formerly the Political-Military Steering Committee), although this practice no longer continues.
+One critical lesson learned is that any success depends on support from the U.S. country team and the NATO regional liaison office.
+Such success is hampered should either find a DEEP to be redundant or potentially in conflict with other national or Alliance programs.